scottt/scottt-bin/README.md

 * lsof-udp -- list programs bound to UDP ports
 * http-static-server -- HTTP server that serves static content in CWD
 * git-clean -- delete files not tracked by git
+* git-config-credential-libsecret -- use libsecret as the Git credentil helper

 Python
 ===